great-expectations/great_expectations/docs/tutorials/getting_started/customize_your_deployment.md

 * [How to connect to data on Azure using Spark](/docs/guides/connecting_to_your_data/cloud/azure/spark)

 ## Options for hosting Data Docs
 By default, Data Docs are stored locally, in an uncommitted directory.
 This is great for individual work, but not good for collaboration.
-A better pattern is usually to deploy to a cloud-based blob store (S3, GCS, or Azure blob store), configured to share a static website.
+A better pattern is usually to deploy to a cloud-based blob store (S3, GCS, or Azure Blob Storage), configured to share a static website.

 * [How to host and share Data Docs on a filesystem](/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_a_filesystem)
 * [How to host and share Data Docs on Azure Blob Storage](/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage)